Contest of Cithaeron and Helicon

 The "Contest of Cithaeron and Helicon" (PMG 654) is a fragment of a poem by Corinna.
 Preserved on a second-century AD papyrus discovered at Hermopolis in Egypt, the poem tells the story of a singing competition between two mountains, Cithaeron and Helicon, which was apparently won by Mount Cithaeron.
+Twenty-three lines of the poem are relatively well-preserved; traces of a further eleven before this section and thirty after are visible.

 Preservation

 The poem is preserved on a second-century AD piece of papyrus, P.Berol.
 13284.
 The papyrus was discovered by Otto Rubensohn at Hermopolis in 1906.
 The papyrus also preserves part of Corinna's poem on the daughters of Asopus.
+The editio princeps of the papyrus was published by Wilamowitz in 1907.

+Twenty-three lines of the poem (lines 12–34 of the first surviving column of the papyrus) are according to Denys Page "more or less continuously legible".
+Traces of eleven lines survive before the well-preserved portion of the poem.
+Based on the length the line-ends extend beyond the later part of the poem, Edgar Lobel suggested that they were in a different meter to the better-preserved portion of the poem.
+As the well-preserved portion clearly begins some way into the poem, Denys Page suggests that this can be explained either by the poem changing meter mid-way through, or by the Berlin Papyrus preserving only part of Corinna's original poem.
+Alternatively, A. E. Harvey argues that the anomaly is more likely explained as a copyist's error, with the scribe inserting line breaks in the wrong places.
+The poem continues for thirty lines after the well-preserved portion, but these are impossible to interpret.